Reni, Alwar

 Reni is a town (Tehsil, Municipality and Block) in Alwar district of the Indian state of Rajasthan, situated 205 km from Delhi and 122 km from Jaipur.
 It is situated in between Bandkui and Karanpura station.

-Reni is Municipality area since 2024 and have population around 22500.Reni also have SDM(sub divisional magistrate) Court and Civil Court.
+Reni is Municipality area since 2024 and have population around 22500.
+Reni also have SDM(sub divisional magistrate) Court and Civil Court.

-This page is created by Hitesh.gaur321 Reni in August 2016.all information is authentic.

 Geography

 Reni city is surrounded by mountains so it is known as Neel Nagri.
 There are many villages near Reni such as Cheemapura, Dera, Dagdaga, Tahtara, Parveni, Kharagpur, Nimbola etc. The town of Dausa is also not very far from Reni tehsil.

 Education

 Reni is listed in one of the "Educationally Backward RURAL Areas " of Rajasthan 's Alwar district.